 Services and Costs

-For regular editing work on small projects such as blog posts and monthly articles, I charge a retainer fee of $350 up front.
+For frequent editing work on small projects such as blog posts and monthly articles, I charge a retainer fee of $350 up front and deduct $30 for each hour as I work.
 This way I do not need to constantly bill you for small, frequent projects.

 Please contact me to discuss scheduling a complimentary consultation and sample edit.
 It costs nothing to talk!

 I can sometimes accept rush projects.
-A rush fee of 50 percent is added to the base cost.
-A minimum of 75 percent of the estimate is due upon my acceptance of a rush project.
+A rush fee of 50% is added to the base cost.
+A minimum of 75% of the estimate is due upon my acceptance of a rush project.
+Subject to availability.

-Depending on the size of the project, either a 30 percent or 50 percent deposit is due on commencement of a new project.
-For larger projects, a second payment of 30 percent is due halfway through.
+Depending on the size of the project, either a 30% or 50% deposit is due on commencement of a new project.
+For larger projects, a second payment of 30% is due halfway through.
 Final payment is due on completion.
-Invoices and receipts are sent via PayPal, and only PayPal payments are accepted.
+Invoices are sent via PayPal, and only PayPal payments are accepted.
 (You do not need a PayPal account to pay through PayPal.)